Questfall/docs/authors/author spaces.md

 ### Silver Donations

 Each author space has a silver balance that can be used to promote the created quests.
-The owner of the author's space can freely increase the Silver balance on the account by adding Silver or burning Gold or QFT (burned immediately to Silver).
-Anyone else can add to this balance by donating Silver or Gold to the author's space.
+The owner of the author's space can freely increase the Silver balance on the account by adding Silver or burning Gold or QFT.
+Anyone else can add to this balance by **Donating Silver** or Gold to the author's space.
+Gold or QFT transferred or donated to author space is automatically burned to silver.

 {% hint style="info" %}
 Personal resources can be used directly for promotion by the quest creator without manually moving the Silver to the author space first.